UniMath/agda-unimath/src/set-theory.lagda.md

 hierarchies in mathematics.
-This includes ideas such as [cardinality](set-theory.cardinalities.md) and [infinity](set-theory.infinite-sets.md), the [cumulative hierarchy](set-theory.cumulative-hierarchy.md) as a model for set theory, and [Russell's paradox](set-theory.russells-paradox.md).
+This includes ideas such as [cardinality](set-theory.cardinalities.md) and [infinity](set-theory.infinite-sets.md), the [cumulative hierarchy](set-theory.cumulative-hierarchy.md) as a model of set theory, and [Russell's paradox](set-theory.russells-paradox.md).

 ## Modules in the set theory namespace